grafana/diy-iot/README.md

 This step is not necessary if Arduino hardware is used.
 If you decide to use ESP32 development boards _(we are using ESP32 boards in most of the projects listed below)_, we will need to do couple additional steps:

-1. If your OS won’t recognize the USB serial automatically, you’ll probably need to install **[CP210x USB to UART Bridge VCP Driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)** that lets your computer communicate with your development board.
+1. If your OS does not recognize the USB serial automatically, you’ll probably need to install **[CP210x USB to UART Bridge VCP Driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)** that lets your computer communicate with your development board.

 1. **Add ESP32 boards definition** that adds support for the EP32 board.
 Go to **_Arduino > Preferences_** and add url https://dl.espressif.com/dl/package_esp32_index.json to the Additional Boards Manager URLs input.
 This open-source board definition adds support for programming ESP32 boards.